Constructing H\"older maps to Carnot groups: Hölder bounds for

-We use $P$ to prove Theorem~\ref{thm:approximations} by constructing a sequence of locally H\"older maps that converge to the identity map. \begin{proof}[{Proof of Theorem~\ref{thm:approximations}}] Let $Y$ be a compact metric space and let $\varphi \from Y \to \H$ be a continuous map.
+We prove Theorem~\ref{thm:approximations} by using $g$ to construct a sequence of locally H\"older maps that converge to the identity map. \begin{proof}[{Proof of Theorem~\ref{thm:approximations}}] Let $Y$ be a compact metric space and let $\varphi \from Y \to \H$ be a continuous map.
 Let $\epsilon>0$ and let $0<\alpha<\frac{2}{3}$.